zhuzilin/NP_ML/README.md

 Classical ML algorithms was validated by naive examples in [*Statistical Learning Method*(《统计学习方法》)](https://www.amazon.com/%E7%BB%9F%E8%AE%A1%E5%AD%A6%E4%B9%A0%E6%96%B9%E6%B3%95%EF%BC%88%E7%BB%9F%E8%AE%A1%E5%AD%A6%E4%B9%A0%E6%96%B9%E6%B3%95-%E7%BB%9F%E8%AE%A1%E8%87%AA%E7%84%B6%E8%AF%AD%E8%A8%80%E5%A4%84%E7%90%86-%E7%AC%AC2%E7%89%88-%E5%85%B12%E6%9C%AC%E5%A5%97%E8%A3%85%EF%BC%89-Chinese-ebook/dp/B01M8KB8FF/ref=sr_1_1?ie=UTF8&qid=1521303280&sr=8-1&keywords=%E7%BB%9F%E8%AE%A1%E5%AD%A6%E4%B9%A0%E6%96%B9%E6%B3%95)

 Time series models was validated by example in [Bus 41202](http://faculty.chicagobooth.edu/ruey.tsay/teaching/bs41202/sp2017/)

+## Something Else
+Currently, this repo will only implement algorithms that do not need gradient descent.
+Those would be arranged in another repo in which I would implement those using framework like pytorch.
+Coming soon:)